softchris/golang-book/04-webdev/02-web-dev/README.md

 ## Assignment - build a first web app

 Your web app should have at least one route.
-Said route should write to the response stream.
-The web app should start at a specific port, for example 5500.
+The said route should write to the response stream.
+The web app should start at a specific port, for example, 5500.

 ## Solution